West Bengal National University of Juridical Sciences: Mooting achievements

 Students have won numerous encomiums at national and international Moot Court competitions.
 In 2003, NUJS became the only Indian and second Asian college to win the Willem C. Vis International Commercial Arbitration Moot, held at Vienna.
-In 2005 and 2017, the University Moot team won the Willem C. Vis (East) International Commercial Arbitration Moot, which is held each year in Hong Kong.
+In 2005 and 2017, the University Moot team won the Willem C. Vis Moot (East) International Commercial Arbitration Moot, which is held each year in Hong Kong.
 In 2013, NUJS won the Pan Asian Award at the Vis (East) Competition.

-In the field of international trade law, NUJS has twice won the ELSA Moot Court Competition conducted by the World Trade Organisation (WTO), first in 2010 and next in 2015.
+In the field of international trade law, NUJS has twice won The John H. Jackson Moot Court Competition conducted by the World Trade Organisation (WTO), first in 2010 and next in 2015.
 NUJS is the only Indian law school to have won this competition since its inception.
-In 2005, NUJS also emerged as winners at the Stetson International Environmental Law Moot Court Competition at Stetson University Law School in Gulfport, Florida, USA after winning the India rounds organised by Surana and Surana Moots.
+In 2005 & 2023, NUJS also emerged as winners at the Stetson International Environmental Law Moot Court Competition at Stetson University Law School in Gulfport, Florida, USA after winning the India rounds organised by Surana and Surana Moots.
 In 2020, NUJS won the Willem C. Vis International Commercial Arbitration Moot, which was held online due to the COVID-19 pandemic.
 With this, NUJS became the only Indian university to win the moot twice.